This is the first article in a series on how to read your financial statements. It is not meant for readers interested in learning about investing.

 The differences between tax basis and ASPE basis is usually related to measurement issues.
 So what differences are we talking about here.
 Here are three of the most common that probably affect you.

-Depending on your situation, there may be more differences.
+Keeping in mind the new December 14, 2021 standards for compilation engagements, and depending on your situation, there may be more differences.
 A Notice to Reader and Notes to the Financial Statements, which are an integral part of your statements, can be prepared to explain any accounting policies that differ from ASPE reporting ... if you are going to be presenting the financial statements to a third party.

 The notes still need to disclose contingent liabilities, going-concern considerations, risks and uncertainties.